 - The restaurants! - You'll find a variety of amazing places to eat in town from traditional Mexican seafood places with sand floors to Uruguayan grills.
 You might wonder if it's really worth trying the pizza in Mexico, but often it is!
 With so many international chefs in the area, don't feel limited to Mexican food, there is a lot to explore!
 New places are always opening (and unfortunately closing).
 So please ask us for recommendations when you're here, and we can be sure to give you our current favorites.

 - Saas Bar! - Okay, so you could probably say we're a bit biased with this one, but Saas features perhaps the most beautiful panamoric view of the ocean in town as well as great drinks!
-The Saas guest favorite is our classic margarita on the rocks (nice and tangy) and Saas Manager/head bartender Edgar is known for his excellent English, great sense of humor, diversified music selection, and surprise -- his extensive knowledge of American Football (Seahawks fan since 1984 - Go Hawks!).
+The Saas guest favorite is our classic margarita on the rocks (nice and tangy).
 Saas is open during the high season and upon request during the low season so send a message if you're interested in visiting!